puzzlet/WikiAtlas_scripts/README.md

 ## Introduction
 **Problem:** Making encyclopedic maps for Wikipedia have been for years an highly manual process resulting in a poor supply of maps that is unable to meet the demand of accurate and updated maps for various projects and languages.

-**Solution:** The WikimapsAtlas project is a push to automate the creation of Wikipedia SVG base maps, in respect of the solid and widely used Wikipedia:Map\_Workshops cartographic styles together with the latest and most accurate open geographic data.
+**Solution:** The WikimapsAtlas project is a push to automate the creation of Wikipedia SVG base maps, in respect of the solid and widely used [Wikipedia:Map\_Workshops cartographic styles guidelines](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Maps/Conventions) together with the latest and most accurate open geographic data.

 **Wikimedia Fundation & IEG:** The design and development of this project is supported through an [Individual Engagement Grant](http://meta.wikimedia.org/wiki/Grants:IEG/Wikimaps_Atlas) from the Wikimedia Foundation.

 ## Repository

-This repository provides a mechanism to generate [TopoJSON](https://github.com/mbostock/topojson) and [SVG](http://en.wikipedia.org/wiki/SVG) maps for data visualization.
+This repository provides a mechanism to generate [TopoJSON](https://github.com/mbostock/topojson) and [SVG](http://en.wikipedia.org/wiki/SVG) base maps for data visualization.

+**Process improvement:** _Wikimaps Atlas_ tremendously ease the dowload and processing of publicly available GIS resources into elegant (Wikipedia maps guidelines complient), web friendly and data binding friendly maps.

 **Style:** Generated SVGs follow the Wikipedia:Map Workshop cartographic guidelines.

 **Data biding:** Generated SVGs are all build according to a standard structure.
-Polygons have clear `id`, which allow easy data biding.
+XML polygons have clear `id`, allowing easy data biding.

-**Process improvement:** _Wikimaps Atlas_ tremendously ease the dowload and processing of publicly available GIS resources into elegant (Wikipedia maps guidelines complient), web friendly and data binding friendly maps.
+**Kinds & layers:** We mirror solid best practices refined by Wikipedia cartographers.
+Also, we provide the following outputs:
+* Administrative
+ * {ITEM}_administrative_location_map.svg
+ * {ITEM}_administrative_location_map-en.svg
+* Topography
+ * {ITEM}_topography_location_map.svg
+* Shaded relief:
+ * {ITEM}_shaded_relief_map-transparent.png
+ * {ITEM}_shaded_relief_map-white.png
+ * {ITEM}_shaded_relief_map-color_ramp.png

 ## Getting Started